ministryofjustice/developer-playground/README.md

 ### Docker

+Our configuration is located inside `./resources/ops/docker`.

 **[What's a container?](https://www.docker.com/resources/what-container/)**<br>
 A resource on Docker describing benefits and use of containers

+### Kubernetes

+Our configuration is located inside `./resources/ops/kubernetes`.

+If you have a cluster locally, it is possible to launch the application.
+Configuration may require optimisation but please, do explore the setup.

 ---
 > :sparkles: **Do you have questions?**<br>